 Day 4: Exploring the islands

 The group decided to make a tour around Flanagan Island on the sailboat, enjoying the views while also working through points of sail.
 From there, the crew headed towards Salt Pond Bay.
 Everyone enjoyed a day of snorkeling before hiking up Ram Head Trail.
 Afterwards, the group ate veggie burgers for dinner and discussed chart work as well as plotting waypoints.

 Day 5: Watch the sails, not the screen

 In the afternoon, the crew rounded the west end of St. John in good time and spent the rest of the day discussing crossing situations, unfurling and furling the jib, practicing figure eights, and initiating man overboard (MOB) drills.
-The group ended the day with dinner on Cruz Bay, returning from a great evening of conversation well after dark.
+The group ended the day with dinner on Cruz Bay, returning from a great evening of conversation.

 Day 6: Taking a step back

 Learning to sail can take a lot of mental energy!
 The group decided to take a rest day with Rachel and Shelly spending some time together on the beach.
 While Tom and Donald originally planned to practice reefing and the use of a preventer, they decided by afternoon that a day of rest sounded like a better idea!
 The group motored downwind to Christmas Cove together, enjoyed some glorious USVI snorkeling, and ate a delicious pizza dinner at PIZZA PI, the pizza boat in at Great St James Island.